hiteshsapkota/hitesh.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD Candiate, <a href='https://www.rit.edu/'>Rochester Institute of Technology</a>, Rochester, NY, 14623, USA.
+subtitle: PhD Candidate, <a href='https://www.rit.edu/'>Rochester Institute of Technology</a>, Rochester, NY, 14623, USA.

 profile:
   align: right